kneehit/Cats-and-Dogs/Image_Recognition_Using_R.md

 batch_size <- 32
 ```

 We will now create an iterator which take files from the directory.
-We will also pass it the required arguments like target size, color mode,class mode and class mode.
+We will also pass the required arguments like target size, color mode,class mode and class mode.

 ``` r
 train_generator <- flow_images_from_directory(train_files,generator = train,